Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

 Here, in this situation, two solutions are possible.

-Make sure that you spend enough time in learning and understanding the Delete command in the SQL and its different operations like how to delete a table, how to delete duplicate rows in the SQL, how to delete rows in the SQL etc. With this article, you can save a lot of manual efforts and there is no need of writing unnecessary codes too.
+Make sure that you spend enough time in learning and understanding the Delete command in the SQL and its different operations like how to delete a table, how to delete duplicate rows in SQL, how to delete records in SQL etc. With this article, you can save a lot of manual effort and there is no need to write unnecessary codes too.
 Keep in mind that with delete command, you are just hiding the record not deleting them completely.
 For permanent delete, this is always better using DROP or TRUNCATE commands.

 Okay, now that you understand how you can delete duplicate records in sql and how to delete duplicate row in sql, we want to throw some light on Janbask Training where you can learn more such queries.
 You can also sign up for courses you find to be relevant.